GautamDeepak/EMM/EMM_Prac_01.md

 - Once registered you can access the Earth Engine environment at [https://code.earthengine.google.com](https://code.earthengine.google.com)

 ### Objective
-The objective of this lab is to give you an introduction to the Earth Engine processing environment and basic JavaScript.
+The objective of this prac is to give you an introduction to the Earth Engine processing environment and basic JavaScript.
 You will also gain a basic feel of remote sensing image by working on a single-band elevation image (SRTM).
 From an environmental monitoring perspective, we will often be interested in how and where landscapes, and different components of that landscape, change over time.
 Understanding landscape context is very important, as ecological processes change with topographic position.
 By the end of this exercise, you will be able to will learn how to access, visualise and query digital elevation data for any study location.

 ---------------------------------------------------
 ## 1. Signup for the GEE account